-Carrasco graduated with a BA in art and education from Washington State University and was a graduate student at the University of Washington as well as attending two years of graphic technology, design and illustration at Seattle Central Community College.
-In the 60’s, she worked as a Peace Corps Volunteer in the Philippines and remained in the country for 16 years, painting and teaching art.
+Carrasco graduated with a BA in Art and Education from Washington State University and was a graduate student at the University of Washington, as well as attending two years of graphic technology, design, and illustration at Seattle Central Community College.
+In the '60s, she worked as a Peace Corps Volunteer in the Philippines and remained in the country for 16 years, painting and teaching art.
 From 1986 to 1996, Jennifer was an NEA artist in residence in five different states and traveled in Japan and Korea as an artist in residence in US overseas schools.
-Since the early nineties she has managed her own decorative painting and mural business in Seattle.
+Since the early '90s, she has managed her own mural business in Seattle.

-Jennifer Carrasco has combined personal interpretation, painstaking historical research and period details into an innovative series of murals and decorative projects in private residences and commercial establishments from Hawaii to Dubai.
-Each of her projects have been an adventure, a collaboration where she works with clients to create unique and beautiful visual environments.
+Jennifer Carrasco has combined personal interpretation, painstaking historical research and period details, into an innovative series of murals in private residences and commercial establishments from Hawaii to Dubai.
+Each of her projects has been an adventure, a collaboration where she works with clients to create unique and beautiful visual environments.

 My criteria for my commercial work is that it should be interesting, that I can learn something new, that I am not expected to copy anyone else, and that it doesn’t conflict with my values.

 If these criteria are met, and I’m being paid appropriately for the project, I’ll paint anything.